sflabbe/cdp-generator/README.md

 ## Disclaimer

-⚠️ This package is provided for research and engineering purposes.
+⚠️ This package is provided for research purposes.
 Users should:

 - Verify all outputs for plausibility
 - Understand the underlying assumptions and models